aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/insert-a-comment-into-a-word-processing-document/_index.md

 ﻿---
-title: Insert a Comment into a Word Processing Document – Aspose.Words for .NET
+title: Insert a Comment into a Word Processing Document
+second_title: Aspose.Words for .NET
 articleTitle: Insert a Comment into a Word Processing Document
 linktitle: Insert a Comment into a Word Processing Document
 description: "Insert a comment into a word document easily and fast instead of using Open XML SDK in C#."